alessio-livolsi/ai_assistant/README.md

 - The script uses pyttsx3 package to covert the response and plays it back through the user's speakers

 ## Prerequisites
-- I'm running MacOS Vetntura 13.1 and to ensure the audio worked install `brew install portaudio`
+- I'm running MacOS Ventura 13.1 and to ensure the audio worked install `brew install portaudio`

 ## Enjoy 🙃